ckbox-io/migration-tool/README.md

 ### CKFinder

-To migrate assets from CKFinder, you must set a `type` for `ckfinder`" set the URL to the connector, and add the headers used for authentication.
+To migrate assets from CKFinder, you must set a `type` for `ckfinder`, set the URL to the connector, and add the headers used for authentication.

 ```json
 	"source": {